-Balancing your life in times of crisis is difficult.
-Here are five practical steps to help you achieve this goal.
+Balancing your life in times of crisis is challenging.
+Here are five steps to help you achieve this goal.

 Balancing Your Health and Wellbeing

-Let’s start with a definition of health and wellness.
+Let’s start our discussion with a definition of health and wellness.

 1) Reduce Cultural Noise

 Religious and political propaganda program our society with unhealthy negative bias and prejudice.
-There is a constant tension between science and religion.
-This tension can result in a condition known as cognitive dissonance.
-This, in turn, creates depression and fear.
-When we react to fear instead of reason we are susceptible to groupthink manipulation.
-Fear can be addictive even though it is harmful to our health.
+There is a constant tension between science and religion, and this tension can cause a condition known as cognitive dissonance.
+This mental state creates depression and anxiety.
+When we react to fear instead of reason, we are susceptible to groupthink manipulation.
+Fear can be addictive, even though it is harmful to our health.

 3) Read Books

 Read a book on spirituality.
 Something outside of your paradigm.
-This will open your mind to other possibilities.
-It will increase your analytical abilities.
-This is because it makes it easier to consider ideas outside of your current beliefs.
+This will open your mind to other possibilities and increase your analytical abilities.
+Considering ideas outside of your comfort zone makes it easier for you to change your beliefs without triggering cognitive dissonance.
 You will become less fearful of ideas outside of your sacred ground, and it may even make you a freethinker.

 5) Physical Exercise

 Our recommendation is for a focus on durability.
-This includes the full range of wellness, physical, mental, and spiritual.
+Physical durability includes the full range of wellness, physical, mental, and spiritual.
 So, this includes both seated and moving methods of mindfulness meditation.
-Mindfulness is different from Japa or TM listed above.
+Mindfulness differs from Japa or TM listed above.
 However, they are easy to learn.
 You can teach yourself if personal instruction isn’t available.

-When you suffer from depression, anxiety, and lack of inspiration, you are more susceptible to groupthink manipulation tactics.
-This is the tool of the cultural narrative.
+When you suffer from depression, anxiety, and lack of inspiration, you are more susceptible to self-hypnosis and group hypnosis manipulation tactics.
 Organized religion is the primary source of this propaganda mechanism.
 Many people believe religion is the fast food of spirituality.

-Create your own plan incorporating these five steps.
-This will make you more durable.
+Create a plan of your own, which incorporates these five steps.
+It will make you more durable.
 And it will insulate you from the effects of groupthink manipulation.
 Balancing your health and wellbeing are essential elements of enjoying life.